davideferrari95/alexa_collaborative_conversation/README.md

 - Option → initialize

-### Azure Configuration
+### Azure

-- Move to project dir from a command prompt and run the following command to create the project and local Git repository:
+- Move to project dir from a command prompt `cd...` and run the following command to create the project and local Git repository:

         func init MyFunctionProj
         func new --template "Http Trigger" --name MyHttpTrigger